hempflower/srun/README.md

 $ ./srun config
 ```

-For windows user, just download `srun-windows.exe` and execute it from command line.
+For windows user, just download `srun.exe` and execute it from command line.

 ## Usage